jmcook1186/if-scenarios/if-training-course/exercise-2/step1.md

 ## 2. Create an instance of the plugin

-The manifest contains a section called `plugins`.
+The IMP contains a section called `plugins`.
 This is where you create instances of plugins that will be executed when Impact Framework runs.
 This is where your plugin instances are named and configured.
 In this example, we'll assume the energy consumption data is found in `inputs` and the grid carbon intensity is a coefficient whose value is known in advance and can be provided in the plugin `config`.

-To create an instance of `Coefficient` named `multiply-energy-by-carbon-intensity-component-1` that will grab `energy` dtaa from `inputs`, multiply it by `163` and return the result to `outputs` as `carbon`, you can add the following to the `plugins` section of the manifest:
+To create an instance of `Coefficient` named `multiply-energy-by-carbon-intensity-component-1` that will grab `energy` dtaa from `inputs`, multiply it by `163` and return the result to `outputs` as `carbon`, you can add the following to the `plugins` section of the IMP:

 ```yaml
 multiply-energy-by-carbon-intensity-component-1: